SAP-archive/teched2020-INT260/README.md

 ![docker run](images/docker_run.png)

 This will print an URL which will point you to your running Jupyter environment.
 There, you can upload this notebook file and execute it.
+You can find instructions to upload the notebook in the [Exercises](#exercises) section.

 #### Other options for Jupyter